General Dentistry & Oral Health Care in Houston

 One of the most often performed procedures in general dentistry today is repair of cavities (dental caries) caused by decay of the tooth enamel.
 This decay may be caused by bacterial generation of acids from food particles not removed by brushing or flossing, or by erosion of the enamel by acidic soft drinks.

-This decay is predominately confined to the outer enamel of the tooth.
-Should the decay reach the interior of the tooth, the dentine, severe infection can occur resulting in abscesses or tooth loss.
-This infection may be accompanied by the symptom of severe pain, known as a toothache.
+There are several options which your dentist may elect to utilize for the repair of the erosion of the enamel.
 The most simple would be by the use of a fluoride treatment which might be used in the case of slight tooth decay.
 Fluoride treatment assists your body in the strengthening of tooth enamel against attack by acids.

 Amalgam fillings have been replaced as the filling of choice by resin fillings.
 There are several reasons for the change.
 As the temperature in your mouth changes, such as being caused by a hot or cold drink, the tooth enamel and the amalgam expand at different rates.
 Over a period of time, the filling might crack or fracture the tooth, or allow bacteria to get below the filling causing additional decay.

 A third option, should the situation require it, would be the placement of a crown or “cap” over the tooth.
 The purpose of the crown is to provide a restoration of the outer enamel thereby strengthening the tooth.
 Crowns, which are typically constructed of porcelain, are esthetic matches for adjacent teeth.
 The color of the crown can very closely match the color of natural teeth within the mouth.
 The crown is held in place by cementing it over the upper portion of the existing tooth.

 What Are Root Canals?